At the time of our last full, published article, 20 of the 64 plumbing

 After you have identified high-quality, reliable companies, you need to

 consider price.
-To compare companies prices, for firms that were evaluated
+To compare companies prices, our mystery shoppers called

-in our last full, published article, our researchers (without revealing
+the companies that were evaluated in our last full, published article,

-of prices quoted are shown on Table 1.
-We used those prices to calculate
+quoted are shown on Table 1.
+We used those prices to calculate a price

-a price index score for each company, shown on our Ratings Tables.
+comparison score for each company, shown on our Ratings Tables.
+The

-$100, tell you how each companys quotes compare to the average price for
+$100, indicate how each companys quotes compare to the average price for

 all companies quoting on the same jobs.
 Thus, a score of $110 means a companys